Introduction to the Ombudsman Program

 - Intermediary: Promoting communication among those involved in a problem.

-- Collaborator: Working with residents and staff toward mutually beneficial solutions.
+- Collaborator: Working with residents and staff to resolve problems to the satisfaction of the resident.

-- Mediator: Bringing together all pertinent individuals to arrive at an agreement or a compromise.
+- Mediator: Bringing together residents of equal standing and cognitive ability to arrive at an agreement or a compromise.

 - Advocate: Acting on behalf of someone else.

-- Investigator: Gathering pertinent information from many sources in order to evaluate facts objectively.
+- Investigator: Gathering pertinent information from many sources in order to engage in a well-defined problem-solving process.

 - Problem solver: Resolving problems and complaints from residents.